Hereditary Cryopyrin-Associated Periodic Syndromes (Cryopyrinopathies)

 • Mutations in the NLRP3 gene encoding the protein cryopyrin, which mediates inflammation and interleukin-1 beta (IL-1 beta) processing

-Neonatal-onset multisystem autoinflammatory disease (NOMID) tends to cause joint and limb deformities, facial deformities, chronic aseptic meningitis, cerebral atrophy, uveitis, papillary edema, delayed development, and amyloidosis, in addition to fever and a migratory urticarial rash.
-As many as 20% of patients die by age 20 if untreated.
+Neonatal-onset multisystem autoinflammatory disease (NOMID) tends to cause joint and limb deformities, facial deformities, chronic aseptic meningitis, cerebral atrophy, uveitis, papillary edema, delayed development, and amyloidosis in addition to fever and a migratory urticarial rash.
+NOMID is the most severe form of CAPS.
+As many as 20% of patients die by age 20 if they are not treated with IL-1 inhibitors (2).

 Autoinflammatory Periodic Fever Disorders